 Keep your food covered and away from your campsite.

 If you’re camping in a national park or a known area for animals, cover your food and hang it high and away from the campsite (especially in bear territory).
 Even if you’re not dealing with dangerous animals like bears, pesky ones like raccoons love to come in the middle of the night for a midnight snack.
-Save yourself the headache and cover all food in a large Tupperware container or even put it in your car before you go to bed each night.
+Save yourself a headache and cover all food in a large Tupperware container or even put it in your car before you go to bed each night.

 Use wet wipes for everything.